All Right (Faron Young song)

-"All Right" is a song written and sung by Faron Young and released on the Capitol label (catalog no. 3169).
+"All Right" is a song written and performed by Faron Young and released on the Capitol label (catalog no. 3169).
 In August 1955, it peaked at No. 2 on Billboard's country and western disk jockey chart.
 It spent 28 weeks on the charts and was also ranked No. 10 on Billboard's 1955 year-end country and western disk jockey chart and No. 16 on the year-end juke box chart.